- How a data room can help you analyze more deals than you thought possible

 We begin by requesting prospectuses from several different businesses.
 We take the information from those who respond and input it into our calculators.
 Acquira provides our partners with calculators that help you score each business and determine whether it’s worth looking at more closely.
 These tools are provided in our Accelerator Program.

 The calculators allow us to disqualify certain businesses and determine whether others are worth pursuing.
 We then put that information into the CRM, which allows the buyer to analyze between 10 and 20 deals at any given time, each at a different stage of the sourcing process.

 What Does a CRM Need?

-Acquira has used a number of different CRMs in the past, the ones that we generally prefer are Close, Freshworks CRM, and HubSpot.com.
-All of these systems have great support, simple onboarding, and an extensive knowledge base behind them.
+Acquira has used several different CRMs in the past; we generally prefer Close, Freshworks CRM, and HubSpot.com.
+These systems have great support, simple onboarding, and an extensive knowledge base.

-You should make sure that the CRM you choose is able to integrate with whatever email client you use to communicate with brokers.
+You should ensure that the CRM you choose can integrate with whatever email client you use to communicate with brokers.

-There are a few key features that your CRM should have in order to effectively manage your pipeline:
+There are a few key features that your CRM should have to effectively manage your pipeline:

 - Pipeline View: This is a Kanban style view that quickly shows where deals are in your pipeline and where to prioritize your efforts.
 [Note: Kanban is a workflow management method for defining, managing, improving services designed to help you visualize your work.]

 - Tasks & Reminders: Once you get into the thick of things you’ll find this useful to keep on top of the brokers and sellers when requesting information.